 When I Travel,

 my camera is never far away.
 I'll take thousands of photos a day, letting my lens lead me.
-I have to test every exposure, every angle, and consequently, I sometimes hold up the group.
+I have to test every exposure, every angle, and consequently, I sometimes hold up the group or get left behind.

 Inspiration was always easy when I went somewhere new and exciting, but after one year of living in New York City, I realized I had hardly taken any pictures at all.
 Every morning, I'd venture out into the bustle, leaving my camera behind, and missing out on capturing the moments of my home city

-In 2018, I made a resolution to change this habit by giving myself the arduous task of shooting, editing, and posting a new photograph for every day of the year.
+In 2018, I made the resolution to change this habit by giving myself the arduous task of shooting, editing, and posting a new photograph for every day of the year.
 It's not always easy.
 There have been many times my day has gotten the better of me and I rushed to find something interesting to photograph before midnight.
-I've edited my photos in cafes, airports, and even in the back of a Lyft.
+I've edited my photos in cafes, airports, and even in the back of a Lyft seventeen minutes before midnight.

 By the end of my long year of constant photographing and constant posting, I learned a lot about myself as a photographer and started seeing the world differently.